AryaPeer/AryaPeer/README.md

 ## About Me

-Driven 3A Mechatronics Engineering student at the University of Waterloo with experience in software development.
+Driven 3A Mechatronics Engineering student at the University of Waterloo with experience in software development and ML/AI.

 Passionate about integrating hardware and software to create innovative solutions that address real-world challenges.